 The Hollowtop Mountain Treasure

 Towards the end of 1863, a group of bandits known as "The Plumber Gang" terrorized Virginia City, Montana.
 During their crime spree, the Plumber Gang stole $800,000 worth of gold bullion.
-They buried the loot in the Hollowtop Mountain, just seven miles northeast of Waterloo.
+They buried the loot in the Hollowtop Mountain, just seven miles southeast of Waterloo.
 The gang was captured in December of 1863 and sentenced to death by hanging.
 The executions were carried out before they ever had the chance to return to Hollowtop Mountain and reclaim their treasure.

 The Fenn Treasure